Your personality directly influences almost every aspect of your life, from your relationships to your career.

 No matter if you have more of a reserved personality or a loud, dominating personality, research suggests that you can modify your behavior.
 An international group of researchers established the Personality Change Consortium to review the impact of different personality types on life outcomes.

-The researchers determined that your personality strongly influences your success in life, which gives you actionable targets for changes.
+The researchers determined that your personality strongly influences your success in life, which gives you actionable targets for change.
 After identifying your personality traits, you can actively try to change your behavior.

 Is Having a Strong Personality a Bad Thing?